Training Diffusion Policies via Prior-Mapping Co-Evolution: Training and Implementation Details

-We report mean and standard deviation over five random seeds.
-Policies are evaluated every 6M environment steps using 128 parallel environments.
-All curves in the main paper show normalized returns with shaded regions indicating one standard deviation.
+\paragraph{Evaluation Protocol.} We report performance metrics averaged over five random seeds.
+Policies are evaluated every 6M environment steps.
+For each evaluation phase, we run 128 parallel environments for a full episode and report the mean episodic return.
+Shaded regions in all learning curves denote one standard deviation.